Fort McCoy continues working with energy provider to improve electrical grid

 |0

-This work, Fort McCoy continues working with energy provider to improve electrical grid [Image 8 of 8], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy continues working with energy provider to improve electrical grid, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT